 I met Atirath Dhara as a high school student during a public observing event.
 Together, we reviewed important skills such as building an understanding of Linux and Python, tutorials working with simulation codes, and how to effectively read scientific publications.
 After a summer working together, he presented a poster at the NASA Kepler & K2 Science Conference.
 Atirath was just accepted as a Regents Scholar with honors to UC Santa Cruz.

 Tyler Barna is currently an undergraduate at Rutgers University.
 He reached out to me seeking advice on how to become involved in scientific research.
 After a summer spent strengthening his computational background, Tyler went on to join my research team.
 You can see his most recent scientific poster here.
-Tyler is a co-author on a recently submitted publication searching for periodic variables within stellar clusters.
+Tyler is a co-author on a recent publication searching for periodic variables within stellar clusters.
 Tyler is interested in pursuing a graduate degree in astrophysics and will be applying next year.

 Mentoring not only has enhanced the clarity and pedagogy in my communication, it has also been a deeply rewarding experience.
 When I work to support others I feel a sense of renewed energy and optimism.